ccampo133/akka_streams_vs_rx_reactor/README.md

 for now for simplicity.

-First difference is that unlike in _RxJava2_/_Reactor_ neither of the abstractions in _Akka Streams_ implement the reactive specification interfaces directly.
+First difference is that unlike in _RxJava2_/_Reactor_ neither of the abstractions in _Akka Streams_ implement the reactive streams specification interfaces directly.
 The documentation explains that this is by design and that reactive streams specification interfaces are treated like SPI and are not "leaked" to the users unless explicitly asked for.